BlocksCorp/KrakenSDK/README.md

 ## What is KrakenSDK?
 This is the template you would (usually) use to develop an app for the Kraken platform.

+## How do I upload my apps?
+You just pack the app into a .zip file and send it to the Blocks App Store to publish it